 Advantages for applicants

 If you meet the minimal conditions, you will be granted this work permit.
-Any competent professional who is fluent in French and has made it a practise of speaking it on a regular basis may apply.
+Any competent professional who is fluent in French and has made it a practice of speaking it regularly may apply.
 So, if you’re willing to put in the effort and learn the language, you’ll be able to secure a job and a work visa in Canada without any problems.

 Advantages for employers